Realization of a Bosonic Antiferromagnet

-The general Hubbard model can be mapped onto a Heisenberg-type spin model \cite{Duan:2003}, where the antiferromagentic interaction $4t^2/U$ is assigned for fermions, while the ferromagnetic interaction $-4t^2/U$ is for bosons.
-However, in the staggered spin-independent potential, the superexchange coupling for bosons becomes $-4t^2U/(U^2-\delta_0^2)$ \cite{Trotzky:2008}.
-To this end, we set $U < \delta_0$ to reverse the sign of the superexchange coupling for these two types of links, realizing the antiferromagnetic interaction with bosons throughout the many-body chain.
-Meanwhile, this staggered potential localizes static impurities and turns the bosonic $t-J$ model \cite{Lee:2006} into a spin model.
+In a normal optical lattice, where $\delta_0=0$ and $t_1=t_2=t$, the general Hubbard model can be mapped onto a Heisenberg-type spin model \cite{Duan:2003}.
+The antiferromagnetic interaction (coupling strength $4t^2/U$) is assigned for fermions, while bosons have the ferromagnetic coupling $-4t^2/U$.
+However, in the staggered spin-independent potential, the superexchange couplings for bosons become $J_1=-4t_1^2U/(U^2-\delta_0^2)$ $\left[ \text{or}\ J_2=-4t_2^2U/(U^2-\delta_0^2)\right]$ \cite{Trotzky:2008}.
+To this end, we set $U < \delta_0$ to reverse the sign of the superexchange coupling for both types of links, realizing the antiferromagnetic interaction with bosons throughout the chain.
+Meanwhile, this staggered potential localizes static motional impurities (sites filled by 0 or 2 atoms) and turns the bosonic $t-J$ model \cite{Lee:2006} into a spin model.
 Besides, we control the linear potential to unify the inter-well superexchange couplings for those two links.

-Therefore, in the regime of $t_{1,2} \ll U < \ \delta_0$, our system is described by the antiferromagnetic Heisenberg model after applying the Schriffer-Wolf transformation \cite{Auerbach:2012}.
+Therefore, in the regime of $t_1,t_2 \ll U < \ \delta_0$, our system is described by the antiferromagnetic Heisenberg model after applying the Schrieffer-Wolff transformation \cite{Auerbach:2012}.